The Beginner’s Guide to Talking About Family in English

 To be close to means that you have a close relationship that cannot easily be broken.

-If you say, “I’m very close to my mother and sister,” you’re saying that the three of you enjoy being together, get along very well and have a strong relationship.
+If you say this, you’re saying that you enjoy being with your mother and sister, get along very well and have a strong relationship:

 To look up to